 How to Cook Breakfast Cure

-Mostly, how you cook your Breakfast Cure will depend on the type of cooker or pot you have available to use.
+How you cook your Breakfast Cure depends on the type of cooker or pot you have available.

 1.5-2 Quart Slow-Cooker – Breakfast Cure Original Method

 Pour contents into your slow cooker, add water, stir, cover, and set to low.
 Cook for 7-12 hours.

 Slow-cooker instructions, including the recommended number of cups of water, are listed on the back of each packet.

 Karen has always cooked Breakfast Cure in a 1.5-2 quart slow-cooker set to low, or approximately 170 degrees Fahrenheit.

 She also recommends choosing a model with a “warm” setting because it gives another option if the low setting is too hot, cooks too quickly, or burns.
 Be sure the crock is removable for soaking to make cleanup quick and easy.
 Little slow cookers should be easy to find for $25 and under at hardware stores, etc.

 When Karen’s favorite 1.5-quart cooker was discontinued, it was quite a shock, but then we began to see the silver lining.
 It has made it more tricky to recommend a favorite, fully tested type, but it opened a door.
 We began to hear from our customers how they had been cooking their Breakfast Cure in a wide variety of Instant Pots, gourmet rice cookers, and more.